TM-1-3/PlayNation/README.md

 php artisan config:clear
 ```

+This ensures your changes take effect without restarting the development server.

 ## Publishing your image

-To deploy your project, we'll create a container image using the [Dockerfile](Dockerfile) in your repository, which specifies how to package your application and its dependencies.
-This image will then be published to GitLab's Container Registry where it can be accessed for deployment and evaluation.
-The following steps guide you through this process.
+To deploy your project, you must create a **Docker image** using the [Dockerfile](Dockerfile) in your repository.
+This image contains your Laravel application and all its dependencies, and will be published to **GitLab’s Container Registry** for deployment and evaluation.

-You need to have Docker installed to publish your project image for deployment.
+You need to have Docker installed and properly configured to build and publish images.

-**Note**: The provided script will build images for both AMD and ARM architectures.
-Follow [this guide](https://docs.docker.com/build/building/multi-platform/) to create a multi-platform builder before using the `upload_image.sh` script for building and uploading your docker image.
+**Note**: The provided script builds **multi-platform images** (for both AMD64 and ARM64).

-You should keep your git main branch functional and regularly deploy your code as a Docker image.
+You should **keep your git main branch functional** and regularly deploy your code as a Docker image.
 This image will be used to test and evaluate your project.

+### Configure environment for production

-**Important**: Before building your docker image, configure your `.env.production` file with your group's `db.fe.up.pt` credentials:
+Before building your docker image, configure your `.env.production` file with your group's `db.fe.up.pt` credentials:

 ```bash
 DB_CONNECTION=pgsql